HumanAgainstMachine/WindowsLab/README.md

 a computer lab where the administrator operates.
 Computers are equipped with Windows OS (10 or 11) and are connected to the same LAN.

 **Main computer**
-the computer that the administrator uses to run remote cmdlets on lab computers.
+the computer that the administrator uses to run this module cmdlets.

 **Lab computer**
 a computer available in the lab, remote-controlled from the Main computer.
 Lab computers have similar hardware and software characteristics.